MicrosoftDocs/customer-insights/ci-docs/audience-insights/create-environment.md

 > [!IMPORTANT]
 > 1. Customer Insights and Dataverse have to be in the same region to enable data sharing.
 > 1. You must have a global administrator role in the Dataverse environment.
-Verify if this [Dataverse environment is restricted](https://docs.microsoft.com/en-us/power-platform/admin/control-user-access#associate-a-security-group-with-a-dataverse-environment) to any security groups and make sure you are added to those security groups.
+Verify if this [Dataverse environment is associated](/power-platform/admin/control-user-access#associate-a-security-group-with-a-dataverse-environment) to certain security groups and make sure you are added to those security groups.
 > 1. No existing Customer Insights environment is already associated with that Dataverse environment.
 Learn how to [remove an existing connection to a Dataverse environment](manage-environments.md#remove-an-existing-connection-to-a-dataverse-environment).

 :::image type="content" source="media/dataverse-provisioning.png" alt-text="data sharing with Microsoft Dataverse auto enabled for net new instances.":::